statoscope/statoscope/packages/ui-webpack/README.md

 Statoscope has a powerful tool to compare the stats.

+Just drop two (or more) stats files to https://statoscope.tech and press the `Diff` button.

+If you're using the webpack plugin, use [additionalStats](https://github.com/smelukov/statoscope/tree/master/packages/ui-webpack#optionsadditionalstats-string) property.

 <img src="docs/diff.png" width="300px"/>

 ### Create a custom report and share it